spiral-project/daybed.js/README.md

 ```

-This way, each user can share his identity on several devices, and even share his
+This way, each user can share her identity on several devices, and even share
+her
-own privileges and collaborate with the entire world !
+own privileges and collaborate with the entire world!

 You can also create new ones and assign them to specific permissions: